December is a time to eat, drink and be merry. How do you enjoy the spirit of the occasion and not end up feeling snowman shaped at the end of it?

 December can be one of the quietest times in a gym.
 Personally I am always happy about that!
 I can book into classes easily and have the gym to myself when I go to train.
 Your normal exercise routine can easily go out the window with a busier diary and bigger to do list.

 Sometime the simplest thing is to decide to take a few weeks off and reduce stress levels rather than trying to cram everything in.
+Exercising an home is a easier option for many.
 Keep active by achieving 10,000 steps, which you may easily do with all the running around.

 There are many lovely treats at this time of the year.
 As we have a finite amount of calories to spend each day we have to make a decision otherwise “Hello Snowman” come January!